mCaptcha/mCaptcha/README.md

 docker-compose -d up
 ```

-after the container is up login in [http://localhost:7000](http://localhost:7000) with the default credentials user: aaronsw password: password
+After the containers are up, visit [http://localhost:7000](http://localhost:7000) and login with the default credentials:

+- username: aaronsw
+- password: password

 It takes a while to build the image so please be patient :)